theQRL/theqrl.org/content/blog/2024/the-12-days-of-zond-festivities/index.md

 ### How to Participate

-It’s easy!
-Below, we’ve shared a simple Google Form to check out the trivia questions…
+It's easy!
+Below, we've shared a simple Google Form to check out the trivia questions…

 **Step 1: Click the Google Form Below**